kunalrshah/blockchain-developer-bootcamp-final-project/README.md

 - Disclaimer: The core Smart Contract based functionality of loyalty points exchange (buying, selling, cancelling, fulfilling, transferring, etc.) is the core focus of this project
 - The React front-end is functional, but does not support all such transactions fully, while it does meet all the requirements of the final project as per the bootcamp

-## accessing the front-end locally
+## Accessing the front-end locally
-### ====> from the root directory of the project, execute `npm run dev`.
+### From the root directory of the project, execute `npm run dev`.
 This opens up `http://localhost:3000` automatically on your browser
 ## Accessing the front-end on the public URL: "https://pearlzz.herokuapp.com"

-## Whether you are running the DApp locally or accessing it from the public URL, here are the right sequence of steps to use the DApp
+## The right sequence of steps to use the DApp for the purpose of testing it properly
 ### Step-1: go to the either "localhost:3000/issuer" or "https://pearlzz.herokuapp.com/issuer"
 - this seeds in the initial five "loyalty issuer" brands with their respective "Loyalty Liability Amounts" to be staked on PearlZZ
-- ===> This results in five Smart Contract transactions for "minting" new PRLZ tokens equivalent to each of the brands' "Loyalty Liability Amount" they are staking on PearlZZ
+- This results in five Smart Contract transactions for "minting" new PRLZ tokens equivalent to each of the brands' "Loyalty Liability Amount" they are staking on PearlZZ
-- ===> You should see five Loyalty Issuers listed on the page with their respective "Loyalty Liability Amounts" and the corresponding "Liability Points Promised" amount
+- You should see five Loyalty Issuers listed on the page with their respective "Loyalty Liability Amounts" and the corresponding "Liability Points Promised" amount
 ### Step-2: Either click on "Go to Dashboard" from the Issuers page or go straight to either "localhost:3000" or "https://pearlzz.herokuapp.com"

 - As soon as you go to this page,